-In appropriate circumstances, upon request of the student victim, the University will change a student victim's academic or living situation if the requested change can be reasonably accommodated, regardless of whether the victim chooses to report the crime to campus authorities or local law enforcement.
-The University will notify the student victim in writing of any such interim accommodations, which may include changing academic, living, transportation, working situations or protective measures.
+In appropriate circumstances, upon request of the student victim, the University will change a student victim's academic or living situation if the requested change can be reasonably accommodated.
+The University will notify the student victim in writing of any such interim accommodations, which may include changing academic, living, transportation or working situations.
 Failure to adhere to the parameters of any interim accommodation may be considered a separate violation of this Policy and may result in disciplinary sanctions.